alishafazal/quiz-game-project-2/README.md

 - I would like to give credit and a special thank you to Sarah from the Code Institute tutor support service.
 When I was dealing with the issue of my final score not showing on my score.html page she gave me good advice and was very helpful.

-- I would like to give credit and a special thank you to my mentor Martina Telervic, for providing me with support and for taking the time to read through my code and offering advice on issues I had.
+- I would like to give credit and a special thank you to my mentor Martina Terlevic, for providing me with support and for taking the time to read through my code and offering advice on issues I had.

 - I took inspiration from the "Love Running" walkthrough project when designing my footer.
 A comment above the footer in all HTML files has been given.